Instructors Quick Reference Guide to SAS

 In-class Aide assistance (for safety or health purposes only)

-Testing services (using scribes, readers, laptops, CC-TVs, enlarged print and Braille)
+Testing services (using scribes, readers, assistive technology, CC-TVs, enlarged print and Braille)

-Equipment loan (tape and audio recorders, hearing devices, bookstands, inflatable back-pillows, etc.)
+Equipment loan (digital audio recorders, hearing devices, bookstands, inflatable back-pillows, etc.)

 ASL (American Sign Language) interpreting services for the Deaf